 - 1. Children & parents should report bullying incidents to staff . - 2.
 Members of staff will listen to the child/ren and act appropriately to these reports. - 3.
-In cases of serious bullying, the incidents will be recorded by staff in their class log or the playground incident/first aid book. - 4.
-Staff are made aware in weekly staff meetings of particular children and are asked to keep an eye upon bullies & victims. - 5.
+In all cases of perceived / actual bullying, the incidents will be recorded by staff on a my concern log / blue form. - 4.
+Staff are made aware if and when appropriate of particular children and are asked to keep an eye upon bullies & victims. - 5.
 An individual log may be kept of all incidents with a particular child, allowing us to identify patterns of behaviour.
-All members of staff should may add to this log.

-- 6. In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem. - 7.
+All members of staff should may add to this log. - 6.
+In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem. - 7.
 If necessary and appropriate, police will be consulted. - 8.
 The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - 9.
 An attempt will be made to help the bully (bullies) change their behaviour.

-Outcomes
+6. Outcomes